PoCInnovation/Workshops/software/24.Git_GitHub/Git/README.md

 Throughout all this workshop, we will make references to local and remote repository.

 You have to understand that the remote repository is the one **hosted onto the server** (for example GitHub's servers).
-> :bulb: This is where people will retrieve others work from.
+> 💡 This is where people will retrieve others work from.

 Then you have the local repository which is the **copy of the remote** one that you have on your computer.
 This is where you will make all your modifications before pushing those.